pydio/pydio-doc-howto/cells_proxy_nginx.md

 > As you can notice the proxy_pass is the **internal_url**.

-Then once you restarted your Nginx, you can go to `http://192.168.1.201` and you will have access to Pydio Cells.
+Then once you restart your Nginx, you can go to `http://192.168.1.201` and you will have access to Pydio Cells.